syntax-syndicate/beeai-platform/README.md

 </div>

-BeeAI is an open platform designed to help you discover, run, and compose AI agents from any framework and language.
-Whether you’re building your own agents or looking for powerful existing solutions, BeeAI makes it easy to find, connect, and orchestrate AI agents seamlessly.
+BeeAI is an open platform to help you discover, run, and compose AI agents from any framework and language.
+Whether building your agents or looking for powerful existing solutions, BeeAI makes it easy to find, connect, and orchestrate AI agents seamlessly.

 ## Key features